Michael Palin: Awards, honours and legacy

 Palin was instrumental in setting up the Michael Palin Centre for Stammering Children in 1993.
 Also in 1993, each member of Monty Python had an asteroid named after them.
 Palin's is Asteroid 9621 Michaelpalin.
 In 2003, inside the Globe Theatre a commemorative stone was placed – Palin has his own stone, to mark donors to the theatre, but it is misspelt as "Michael Pallin".
 The story goes that John Cleese paid for the stone, and mischievously insisted on misspelling his name.

-In honour of his achievements as a traveller, especially rail travel, Palin has two British trains named after him.
-In 2002, Virgin Trains' new £5 million high-speed Super Voyager train number 221130 was named Michael Palin – it carries his name externally and a plaque is located adjacent to the onboard shop with information on Palin and his many journeys.
-Also, National Express East Anglia named a British Rail Class 153 (unit number 153335) after him.
+In honour of his achievements as a traveller, especially rail travel, Palin had two British trains named after him.
+In 2002, Virgin Trains' new £5 million high-speed Super Voyager train number 221130 was named Michael Palin – it carried his name externally and a plaque was located adjacent to the onboard shop with information on Palin and his many journeys.
+Also, Anglia Railways named a British Rail Class 153 (unit number 153335) after him.
 (He is a model railway enthusiast.)